Monday 1 April 2024

 Giovanni Battista Darin's death on 28 August 1959

 I remember waking up in my bed on the morning of 28 August 1959.
 It was still dark, it must have been 5:00 am!
 The sound of the motor of a vehicle woke me up.
 It was my uncle João Batista Darin who had driven across town to tell his baby sister Yolanda, that their father Giovanni Battista had (finally) died in the early hours of that day.
-That was to become one of the longest days in my whole life for soon we were on our feet to see how things progressed.
+Soon we were off on our feet to see how things progressed.
 I had turned 10 three months before and was a solid young man coursing the 3rd year of Elementary Education at Grupo Escolar Thomaz Antonio Gonzaga.

-A telegram was sent to Parapuã-SP, where daughter-in-law Corina Lopes lived with Wandyr and Wanda Darin.
+A telegram was sent to Parapuã-SP, where daughter-in-law Corina Lopes (45) lived with son Wandyr (22) and daughter Wanda Darin (20).

-28 August 1959, a Friday, turned out to be one of the longest days of my life.
+28 August 1959, a Friday, turned out to be one of the longest days in my life.
 We must have left our house on Rua Mato Grosso at 6:00 am.
-Mama said we children, Fernando (13), Myself (10) and Maria Lúcia Martins (9) didn't have to go to school which was always cause for happiness.
-We directed our feet towards rua Campos Salles, 350, which would take us 25 minutes to reach it.
+Mama said we children, Fernando (13), Myself (10) and Maria Lúcia Martins (9) didn't have to go to school which made us glad.
+We directed our feet towards rua Campos Salles, 350, which would take us 25 minutes to reach.

-When we arrived at Grandpa's house his body had already been laid out in a coffin surrounded by four great candlesticks already lit.
-As it was common then with middle class families, a great yellow brass crucifix fixed on a round metal sheet imitating radiating flames stood near the head of the deceased.
+When we arrived at Grandpa's house his body had already been laid out in a coffin in the living room surrounded by four great candlesticks already lit.
+As it was common then with middle class families, there stood a great yellow brass crucifix fixed on a round metal sheet imitating radiating flames at the head of the deceased.
 It would have been utterly sinister if we, children of 9 or 10, weren't used to attend funerals regularly.
-But me and Maria Lúcia had a penchant to enter any private house open to the public whenever there was a funeral in the neighbourhood.
+Maria Lúcia and Myself made a point of entering any private house bearing a coffin at the centre of their living room surrounded by mourning relatives and neighbours.

 Weddings after the Funeral